StarRocks/starrocks/docs/sql-reference/sql-functions/cast.md

 Converts an input into the specified type.
 For example, `cast (input as BIGINT)` converts the input into a BIGINT value.

-From v2.4, StarRocks supports conversion to the ARRAY type.

 ### Syntax

 ```Haskell